rowjay/django-skeleton/README.md

    run `certbot renew --dry-run` to make sure everything looks okay

-   Edit root's crontab with `sudo crontab -e` and add this line:
+   Add the following to a file at `/etc/cron.d/letsencrypt`

    ```
-    RANDOM_DELAY=60
+    MAILTO=admin-email@example.com
+    PATH=/sbin:/bin:/usr/sbin:/usr/bin

-    0 7 * * * certbot renew --quiet --post-hook "nginx -s reload"
+    15 10,22 * * * root certbot renew --quiet --post-hook "nginx -s reload"
    ```
-   This attempts renewal once a day at a random minute between 7 and 8am.
-The renew command only actually renews if the cert expires within 30 days.
-It is recommended to run this often in case the cert was revoked earlier than expected
+   This checks twice a day if the cert needs renewal.
+You should adjust the exact minute and hours attempted to random values, but it's not a huge deal.

 ## Deployment notes and tips:

-* I like to make a git branch named for that deployment.
-For example, I may make a branch called "my-deployment.oscar.ncsu.edu" and check out that branch.
-Then I can continue to develop on the master branch, and merge changes into the deployment branch and follow the instructions below to update the deployment
-* With the above technique, I can check in any deployment-specific files such as settings.py to keep revisions and backups of critical files.
-Only push changes back if the remote repository is not public or if there are no secrets (such as db passwords) being checked in.
 * By default, Supervisor rotates the stdout log file after 50 megabytes and keeps 10 past backups.
 You may consider tweaking these parameters in the supervisor config.